It’s tough for newbie creatives to get noticed.

 One of the ways around this is to find a client that will accept good.

 Up and coming copywriters Mike McKenna and Alastair Wood spotted one of these opportunities back in the late eighties; The IPA Society, they held lectures every month and would send out a typed up sheet of paper for all agency pin-boards.

-A poster that would be seen by every single agency in London.
+‘They could be posters!
+They’d be seen by every single agency in London.”

-A difficult brief because it didn’t have a single focus or reference point.
+A tricky brief because it didn’t have a single focus or reference point.

-Eventually we settled on an idea which involved me scribbling glasses and bow ties onto an old, cheesy film still.
+Eventually we settled on an idea which involved me scribbling glasses and bow ties onto an old an old, cheesy film still.

-The first people we got to show our shiny new proof to was Mark Reddy and Richard Grisdale, over at BMP.
+The first people showed our shiny new proof to was BMP’s Mark Reddy and Richard Grisdale.

-(I’d like to point the jury to exhibit A Homepride- Mark and Richard around the time the incident took place.)
+(I’d like to point the jury to exhibit A: Mark and Richard around the time the incident took place.)

 Alastair was on holiday, so he suggested I work on it with his pal, Mike.